techidaily/site-facebook/source/_posts/facebook-and-spotify-are-working-on-something-called-project-boombox.md

 ## Facebook and Spotify Team up on Project Boombox

 [Facebook announced several upcoming audio-based features](https://www.makeuseof.com/facebook-introduces-social-audio-features-compete-clubhouse/) , including Live Audio Rooms and Soundbites, both of which will help Facebook keep up with Clubhouse.
-But those aren't the only audio experiences that Facebook is bringing to the table—a report by[CNBC](https://www.cnbc.com/2021/04/19/mark-zuckerberg-announces-facebook-is-working-on-a-clubhouse-clone.html) revealed a partnership between Facebook and Spotify.
+But those aren't the only audio experiences that Facebook is bringing to the table—a report by [CNBC](https://www.cnbc.com/2021/04/19/mark-zuckerberg-announces-facebook-is-working-on-a-clubhouse-clone.html) revealed a partnership between Facebook and Spotify.

  Zuckerberg told CNBC that Spotify and Facebook are working on something that's known internally as "Project Boombox."
 According to the report, the feature will let you share your favorite songs, albums, artists, and playlists from within Facebook.
 The shared audio will then appear inside a music player in users' News Feeds, which users can click on to play.

- In a statement to[TechCrunch](https://techcrunch.com/2021/04/19/facebook-invests-in-audio-with-short-form-soundbites-feature-podcast-support-and-a-clubhouse-clone/) , a Spotify spokesperson commented on the upcoming partnership, saying:
+ In a statement to [TechCrunch](https://techcrunch.com/2021/04/19/facebook-invests-in-audio-with-short-form-soundbites-feature-podcast-support-and-a-clubhouse-clone/) , a Spotify spokesperson commented on the upcoming partnership, saying:

 > Our ambition has always been to make Spotify ubiquitous across platforms and devices—bringing music and podcasts to more people—and our new integration with Facebook is another step in these efforts.
 We look forward to a continued partnership with Facebook, fueling audio discovery around the world.